 ― F. Scott Fitzgerald

 Earning a Bachelor of Arts Degree in English Studies at Lindenwood University

-A Bachelor of Arts in English Studies at Lindenwood University requires a minimum of 36 credit hours of English courses, including core literature classes in literary study, Shakespeare and a senior thesis project.
+A Bachelor of Arts in English Studies at Lindenwood University requires a minimum of 36 credit hours of English courses, including an introduction to literary study and a senior capstone course.
 Students also read a wide range of American, British, and world literatures.
 Whether you are interested in studying the medieval world through the works of Chaucer, using literature to trace the social and political development of the early United States, diving deeply into the genre of Gothic literature, or exploring the global diversity of the English-speaking world, our program has courses for you.

 Like every Lindenwood student, you will also complete the General Education requirements of the Bachelor of Arts.
-You are also required to be proficient in at least one foreign language up to the Intermediate II level, which can be fulfilled by coursework, a placement test, or a combination of the two.
+You are also required to be proficient in at least one foreign language up to the Elementary II level, which can be fulfilled by coursework, a placement test, or a combination of the two.

 See a list of English Course Descriptions to see the full range of courses you’ll have an opportunity to take.

 What can I do with an English Studies degree from Lindenwood University?

-Secondary Education Certification in English: Students who seek to be certified to teach English at the secondary level (grades 9-12) must complete a major in English Literature, take ENGL 37200 and 40400, complete a minor in secondary education (9-12), and take EDU 33400.
+Secondary Education Certification in English: Students who seek to be certified to teach English at the secondary level (grades 9-12) must complete a major in English Studies, take ENGL 37200 and 40400, complete a minor in secondary education (9-12), and take EDU 33400.

-Interested in becoming an English Literature major?
+Interested in becoming an English Studies major?
 Contact us for more information about our program!